 Ambitious young Manhattanite and urban conservationist Beth wants it all: a good job, good friends, and a good guy to share the city with.
-Of course that last one is often the trickiest of all.
-In the new romantic dramedy THE GOOD GUY, Beth falls hard for Tommy, a sexy, young Wall Street hot-shot.
-But just as everything seems to be falling into place, complications arise in the form of Tommy's sensitive and handsome co-worker Daniel.
-Beth soon learns that the game of love in the big city is a lot like Wall Street - high risk, high reward and everybody has an angle.
+Beth falls hard for Tommy, a sexy, young Wall Street hot-shot.
+But just as everything seems to be falling into place, complications arise in the form of Tommy’s sensitive and handsome co-worker Daniel.
+Beth soon learns that the game of love in the big city is a lot like Wall Street—high risk, high reward and everybody has an angle.

 Latest Ranking on Cumulative Box Office Lists

 |All Time Domestic Highest Grossing Limited Release Movies (Rank 4,001-4,100)

 |All Time Domestic Box Office for R Movies (Rank 3,701-3,800)

 |All Time International Box Office for R Movies (Rank 2,601-2,700)